 On Saturday Kitchen, Chris appeared alongside James Martin, Jason Atherton and Rashida Jones, cooking his signature Smoked Scallop Niçoise – a dish with a real theatrical serving.
 When reflecting back on his appearance, Chris spoke about his excitement to participate in the Omelette Challenge – a Saturday Kitchen tradition which saw his face take a permanent spot on the Omelette Challenge Wall of Fame!

 Later in 2014, Chris appeared on Sunday Brunch, rubbing shoulders with Mcbusted, Gareth Thomas and Susie Dent, cooking Pan fried fillet of Seabass with Potato Puree, Samphire, Clams and Teign Mussels Nage for all of them to try, let’s just say this went down a treat!

 Chris also appeared on BBC 1’s ‘Chef’s, Put your menu where your mouth is’.

 It is Chris’ flexibility as a chef which makes him legendary at Stoke Park, as if it’s not whisking up culinary delights for guests, it’s running the marathon dressed as a chef and carrying a stock pot or flipping pancakes all the way, raising tens of thousands pounds for charity.
-Chris’s values run deep with cooking for the homeless on Christmas Day, donating himself for cook-off’s and charity master classes which importantly raise money for good causes.
+Chris’ values run deep with cooking for the homeless on Christmas Day, donating himself for cook-off’s and charity master classes which importantly raise money for good causes.

-Away from his hectic work life, Chris resides in Greenford with his wife and twin daughters and when asked who does the cooking at home, his answers is… his wife!
+Away from his hectic work life, Chris resides in Greenford with his wife and twin daughters and when asked who does the cooking at home, his answer is… his wife!
 Why you may ask, because he uses every pot and pan in the kitchen!